 NOTICE OF CONSENT ORDER

-The Department of Environmental Protection (“Department”) gives notice of agency action of entering into a Consent Order with Insert Respondent’s Name pursuant to section 120.57(4), Florida Statutes.
+The Department of Environmental Protection (Department) gives notice of agency action of entering into a Consent Order with Insert Respondent’s Name pursuant to section 120.57(4), Florida Statutes.
 The Consent Order addresses the Describe nature of activities at Insert location of Facility or Property.
 The Consent Order is available for public inspection during normal business hours, 8:00 a.m. to 5:00 p.m., Monday through Friday, except legal holidays, at the Department of Environmental Protection, Insert District Office and Address. >>>END OPTIONAL<<<

 Persons who are not parties to this Consent Order, but whose substantial interests are affected by it, have a right to petition for an administrative hearing under sections 120.569 and 120.57, Florida Statutes.
 Because the administrative hearing process is designed to formulate final agency action, the filing of a petition concerning this Consent Order means that the Department’s final action may be different from the position it has taken in the Consent Order.